Todos Santos Mexico – What To Do In One Day

 Bazaar & Local Boutiques 💋

-Besides art galleries Todos Santos also has a few bazaars, markets and local boutiques to offer.
+Besides art galleries, Todos Santos also has a few bazaars, markets, and local boutiques to offer.
 We went into Bésame Mucho Bazar (Kiss-me-a-lot Bazaar) and absolutely loved it!
 It is nicely decorated from the outside as well as from the inside.
 Walk through all the rooms and look at the many unique things they have.
 There is also a garden that I personally found very peaceful and calming.

-Inside Bésame Mucho Bazar in Todos Santos
+Inside Bésame Mucho Bazar in Todos Santos Mexico

 Interesting collection of things for sale at Bésame Mucho Bazar